lupyuen/remote-pinetime-bot/README.md

 ## Live Video Stream

-To live stream your Raspberry Pi camera to YouTube...
+To live stream your Raspberry Pi camera to YouTube: Run this in a shell script...

 ```bash
 for (( ; ; ))